hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 If you access the Kubernetes API directly, e.g., from `curl`, you can use the token as the bearer token for the authorization header.

 However, if you have your scripts running outside the cluster that use kubectl or a client library to access the Kubernetes cluster, you need the kubeconfig file to load configs from.
-You need to follow up the following section to create a kubeconfig file.
+You follow up the following section to create such a kubeconfig file.

 ### Create a Kubeconfig File
-Here is a shall script to create a kubeconfig file using the token of the service account.
-Replace those variables in the script to match with your environment.
+Here is a shall script to create a kubeconfig file using the secret token of the service account.
+Update those variables in the script header to match with your environment.